intagaming/blog2/README.md

 image** should be available in the post's Markdown.
 The post's excerpt is recommended as the first line after the `#` heading.

+Images are stored in the `public/images` folder.
+Reference them in the Markdown in the format of `/images/my-image.jpg`.

 Pages and posts are very similar.

 - Pages could be linked to the navbar.
 Posts are not.